SQream/sqream_docs/guides/migration/orc.rst

               ORDER BY weight;

-Further ORC loading examples
+Additional ORC Loading Examples
 =======================================

 :ref:`create_foreign_table` contains several configuration options.
 See more in :ref:`the CREATE FOREIGN TABLE parameters section<cft_parameters>`.

-Loading a table from a directory of ORC files on HDFS
+Loading a Table from a Directory of ORC Files on HDFS
 ------------------------------------------------------------

 .. code-block:: postgres